My Cart

 Used here with the author's permission.

 Tim Nolan likes to write poems about "everyday things," as he calls them, from Brussels sprouts to cockroaches.
 Born in Minneapolis, he graduated from the University of Minnesota with a B.A. in English, and from Columbia University in New York City with an M.F.A. in writing.
-An attorney in private practice in Minneapolis, Tim is the author of three collections of poetry and his work appears frequently in prestigious journals.
+An attorney in private practice in Minneapolis, Tim is the author of four collections of poetry and his work appears frequently in prestigious journals.

 Post New Comment: